chizkidd/chizkidd.github.io/_posts/2025-02-20-critical-review-of-power-hungry-USA-energy-future.md

 ---
 layout: post
 comments: true
-title: "The Energy Dilemma: Why N2N Isn't the Magic Bullet for America's Energy Future"
+title: "The Energy Dilemma I (Pre-COVID-19): Why N2N Isn't the Magic Bullet for America's Energy Future"
 excerpt:
 date: 2025-02-20
 mathjax: true
 ---

-A critical review of Robert Bryce's "<u>Power Hungry: The Myths of 'Green' Energy and the Real Fuels of the Future.</u>"
+A pre-COVID-19 critical review of Robert Bryce's "<u>Power Hungry: The Myths of 'Green' Energy and the Real Fuels of the Future.</u>"

 ## INTRODUCTION